Harfenlabor/harfenlabor.com/exampleSite/content/research/disegni-per-strumenti-musicali.md

 type = "Research"

 +++
 There is an abundance of paintings with representations of concerts, musicians, and musical instruments in the <span id="timeline_tag">seventeenth-century</span> Italian and Flemish painting.
 Musical instruments depicted in these paintings often correspond precisely to instruments owned by the paintings’ patrons.<sup>1</sup> Some painters also enjoyed playing music and even built musical instruments themselves. <span id="person_tag">Domenichino</span>, for example, was also a builder and designer of sophisticated musical instruments.
-His deep knowledge in this area is reflected in the representations of musical instruments in his paintings, such as the meticulously depicted harp in the painting <span id="subjects_tag">_King David Playing the Harp_</span>.<sup>2</sup>
+His deep knowledge in this area is reflected in the representations of musical instruments in his paintings, such as the meticulously depicted harp in the painting <span id="subjects_tag">_Il re Davide che suona l’arpa_</span>.<sup>2</sup>

 ***